fleetdm/fleet/handbook/business-operations/README.md

   - Keep the structure of the document identical.
 Change only the job title, "Responsibilities", and "Experience".
   - In the same pull request, add a link to your new job posting to the bottom of ["📖 Company#Open positions"](https://fleetdm.com/handbook/company#open-positions) in the handbook.
   - State the proposed job title, include the appropriate departmental emoji, and link to the "living" fleetdm.com URL; not the GitHub URL.  _(This is where the new page _will eventually exist_, once this pull request is merged.
 For now, if you were to visit this URL, you'd just see a 404 error.
 So how can you determine this URL?
 To understand the pattern, visit other job description pages from the [live handbook](https://fleetdm.com/handbook/company#open-positions), and examine their URLs in your browser.)_
 3. **Get it approved and merged:**  When you submit your proposed job description, the CEO will be automatically tagged for review and get a notification.
 He will consider where this role fits into Fleet's strategy and decide whether Fleet will open this position at this time.
 He will review the data carefully to try and catch any simple mistakes, then tentatively budget cash and equity compensation and document this compensation research.
 He will set a tentative start date (which also indicates this position is no longer just "proposed"; it's now part of the hiring plan.)
-Then the CEO will reply promptly in the `#hiring-xxxxx-YYYY` Slack channel, at-mentioning the original proposer and letting them know their position is approved.
+Then the CEO will start a `#hiring-xxxxx-YYYY` Slack channel, at-mentioning the original proposer and letting them know their position is approved.
 (Unless it isn't.)

 #### Approving a new position
 When review is requested on a proposal to open a new position, the CEO will complete the following steps when reviewing the pull request: